uasal/uasal.github.io/_pages/facilities.md

 UA students should feel free to contact us if they have space or astronomy related components they would like to prototype.
 UASAL equipment includes: a Dremel LC40 laser cutter and 3D printers, a Dremel 3D40, and a Markforged Onyx Pro printer that allow rapid prototyping.
 A far

+## UA Core facilities
 ### Custom Microfabricated Optics

 UA is home to multiple micro and nanofabrication facilities used by our lab, including [https://mfc.arizona.edu/](https://mfc.arizona.edu/) and the [SC Micro/Nano Fabrication Cleanroom](https://wp.optics.arizona.edu/osccleanroom/facilities/).
-We have developed processes for fabricating optics in silicon nitride membranes on silicon wafer substrates, such as precision micro-scale pinholes [Jenkins et al 2023, figure below](https://arxiv.org/abs/2309.04604) and combination reflective Lyot stops/self coherent camera masks.
+UASAL has developed processes for fabricating optics in silicon nitride membranes on silicon wafer substrates, such as precision micro-scale pinholes [Jenkins et al 2023, figure below](https://arxiv.org/abs/2309.04604) and combination reflective Lyot stops/self coherent camera masks.

 <p align="middle">
   <img src="/assets/P8.png" alt="Scanning Electron Microscope View of Pinhole from Jenkins et al 2023" width="350"/>
   <img src="/assets/diagram.png" alt="Cross-section of Microfabricated Pinhole from Jenkins et al 2023" width="600"/>
 </p>

+## Scanning Electron Microscopy

+UASAL has experience and access to the [K-ALFAA, The Kuiper-Arizona Laboratory for Astromaterials Analysis](https://kalfaa.lpl.arizona.edu/facility/) located in the Lunar and Planetary Laboratory on campus,  for scanning electron microscopy of devices and samples.

 ### Ground-based Astronomical Observatories